Arbitrary bending of optical solitonic beam regulated by boundary excitations in a doped resonant medium: Arbitrary bending of a 2D beam

+exhibiting variable solitonic velocity $ v(z)$ and the modulation frequency $\omega(z),$ linked to the asymptotic value of the second Lax operator $V(\lambda) $ in (\ref{UV}) at $x\to\pm \infty$.
+Since the fields satisfy the boundary conditions where the boundary PI $ N_0(z) $ could be an arbitrary function of $z$ along the optical axis, the boundary value of the Lax operator $V(\lambda) $ can be given as Note that the first term in the boundary value of the Lax operator (\ref{V-0} ), coming from the NLS system is a constant, while the second term originating from the SIT system depends on the boundary PI: $\ -1 \ \leq N_0(z) \leq \ +1, $ and could be an arbitrary function.

-We call $V(z)$ and $\Omega(z) $ as the velocity and the frequency for convenience, though strictly speaking their derivatives $V^{'}(z)=v_0+v_m N_0(z)$ and $\Omega^{'}(z)=\omega_0+\omega_m N_0(z) $ should be the proper entries and be called the {\it space}-velocity and the {\it space}-modulation frequency, respectively.
-Consequently, the nontrivial self {\it space}-acceleration of the beam: $|V^{''}(z)|= \frac 1 {R(z)},$ related to the curvature ${R(z)} $, should induce a bending of the optical beam.
-The intensity of the solitonic beam: $|E(x,z)|=2{\rm sech}2 \xi$, described by (\ref{1DNLSpsolit}) is peaked at $\xi=0=x-V(z)$ and therefore would bend along the curve $x=V(z)$ in ($x, z$) plane, where arbitrary function $V(z)$ is fixed by the boundary setting of the PI profile $N_0(z)$ as in (\ref{Vz}).
-Note, that unlike the infinite energy Airy beam, the optical beam described here by the exact solution (\ref{1DNLSpsolit}) is exponentially localized and corresponds to a finite energy solution of nonlinear equations (\ref{1DNLSp}).
-It is important to note for physical applications that, since the curve-generating function $V(z)$ is determined by the boundary PI profile $N_0(z)$, one can tune the form of the curve along which the beam would bend, by suitably designing the PI configuration of the dopant atoms at the transverse boundaries.
+This possibility of achieving a $z$-dependent function at the boundaries in place of the conventional choice of $N_0=1 ,$ gives rise to the variable soliton velocity and modulation frequency (\ref{1DNLSpsolit}) as with the variable parts of the velocity and the frequency linked to the PI profile at the transverse boundaries as The constant parts of the velocity and the frequency: $v_0, \omega_0 $ on the other hand are linked to the NLS, while the corresponding multiplicative factors: $v_m, \omega_m $ to the SIT contribution, as demonstrated in (\ref{V-0}).
+We call $v(z)$ and $\omega(z) $ as the velocity and the modulation frequency for convenience, though strictly speaking their derivatives $v^{'}(z)=v_0+v_m N_0(z)$ and $\omega^{'}(z)=\omega_0+\omega_m N_0(z), $ should be the proper entries and be called the {\it space}-velocity and the {\it space}-modulation frequency, respectively.
+Consequently, the intensity of the optical field in the system (\ref{NLSp},\ref{SITx}) given as a solitonic beam (\ref{1DNLSpsolit}) can move with a variable velocity determined by the variable boundary PI profile $ N_0(z) $.
+Therefore the {\it space}-acceleration of the beam: $|v^{''}(z)|\equiv {R^{-1}(z)} =v_m N^{'}_0(z) ,$ becomes a nontrivial function inducing a bending of the optical beam along a curve with variable curvature ${R(z)}$.
+It is illuminating to see, that for the conventional treatment with constant boundary PI giving $N^{'}_0=0 ,$ the soliton acceleration would be zero inducing no bending for the beam.
+However, in the more general set up we are considering here, the intensity of the solitonic beam (\ref{1DNLSpsolit}) being maximum at $\xi(x,z)=0$, the optical beam with its peak intensity would bend along the curve $x=v(z)$ in the ($x, z$) plane, where arbitrary function $v(z)$ is fixed by the boundary setting of the PI profile $N_0(z)$.
+Notice again, that for a constant value of the boundary PI: $N_0=1,$ the intensity peak of the beam reduces to a straight line $x=(v_0+v_m)z . $ Note, that unlike the infinite energy Airy beam obtained earlier, the optical beam produced here is exponentially localized as a finite energy soliton solution.
+It is important to note for physical applications that, since the curve-generating arbitrary function $v(z)$ is determined by the variable boundary PI profile $N_0(z)$, one can tune the form of the curve, along which the beam would bend, by suitably designing and maintaining the PI configuration of the dopant atoms at the transverse boundaries.